opengisci/opengisci.github.io/_posts/2023-09-14-github-pages.md

 | empty middle | | empty middle |

 - Return to GitHub Desktop
-- You should notice that GitHub has detected changes in your repository and automatically staged the changes in a list.
+- You should notice that GitHub has automatically detected changes in your repository and `staged` the changes in a list.
 - Clicking on individual files shows a `diff` of the changes with deletions in red and additions in green.
 - Down below, type a commit message, then `commit` the changes to the local repository.
 - To upload the changes to GitHub online, `push` the changes.
-- Revisit or refresh your website in a browser.
-It may take some time for the changes you just made to be reflected online; you can check the "Actions" tab on GitHub.com for details.
+- Check your repository `Actions` and when the build is finished, view your website in a web browser.

-### Make the site your own
+### Customize your site

-Let's see how to edit the site content to make it your own
+Let's see how to edit the site content to make it your own.

+- Open the `_config.yml`.
+This file is [YAML](https://yaml.org/) code consisting of easily readable `keys` followed by a colon and a `value` or a list of values denoted by dashes.
+Long values or lists are indented to indicate that they are part of the preceding key.
-- customize title, description and user names in `_config.yml`
+- Edit the title, email, description, and user names.
-- Return to GitHub Desktop
-- You should notice that GitHub has detected changes in your repository and automatically `staged` the changes in a list.
-Clicking on individual files shows a `diff` of the changes with deletions in red and additions in green.
-- Down below, type a commit message, then `commit` the changes to the local repository.
-- To sync with your online GitHub content, `push` the changes.
-- Revisit or refresh your website in a browser.
-It may take up to 10 to 15 minutes for the changes you just made to be reflected online.

-- View online, including the GitHub Actions to render the page
-- customize the `_pages/about.md` page to state the purpose of this page.
+- Edit the `author` information, which has subkeys for `name`, `avatar` photo, `bio`, and `links` to websites and social media sites.
+You can delete the information for sites you do not use or add information for more sites.
+You can update the avatar photo by replacing the existing image file.
+Link `icons` are from [font awesome](https://fontawesome.com/)
+- You may edit the `skin` by changing from `default` to any from [this list](https://mmistakes.github.io/minimal-mistakes/docs/configuration/#skin).
+Include the double quotes.
-- Save, commit, and push the changes.
+- `Save`, `commit`, and `push` the `changes`

+### Create a new post

-- notice how the `.md` files in the `_posts` folder all begin with a date in `YYYY-MM-DD-post-name.md` format.
+- Notice how the `.md` files in the `_posts` folder all begin with a date in `YYYY-MM-DD-post-name.md` format.
 Let's leave these here for now, but add a new one along the lines of `2023-09-14-gis-science.md`

-- Open the file and add header information:
+- Open the file and add header information (YAML-style) as follows.
+You may change the `title` or `tags`, but use the same category of capitalized "Blog"

 ```
 ---
 title: "Is GIS a Science?"